-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-Thank you for your question. (interpretation ends) We've had a couple meetings, and it's not just because of this, but for other Workers' Safety and Compensation Commission issues that we need to work on.
-We've met a couple times in the last year, but we're also planning to meet continually to address some issues that we have, not so much the issues, but more on what we can work together on to continue improving what needs to be done with the WSCC. (interpretation) Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
+I also thank you for that question.
+Within this year, (interpretation ends) we've had a couple of meetings and it's not just because of this but for other Workers' Safety and Compensation Commission issues that we need to work on.
+We have met a couple of times in the last year, but we're also planning to meet continually to address some issues that we have, not so much the issues but more on what we can work together on to continue improving what needs to be done within the WSCC. (interpretation) Thank you, Mr. Speaker.

-Speaker: Your final supplementary, Ms. Brewster.
+Speaker: Your second and final supplementary, Ms. Brewster.

 Ms. Brewster: Thank you, Mr. Speaker.
-I recognize that the governance council of the Workers' Safety and Compensation Commission includes members whose mandate is to represent the interest of workers, employers, and the general public.
+I recognize that the Governance Council of the Workers' Safety and Compensation Commission includes members whose mandate is to represent the interests of workers, employers, and the general public.